causalvis/causalvis/README.md

 ### Troubleshooting

-If you encounter errors when importing causalvis in Jupyter lab, first ensure that the package is successfully installed and appears in the Jupyter labextension list.
+If you encounter errors when importing causalvis in JupyterLab, first ensure that the package is successfully installed and appears in the Jupyter labextension list.

 ```bash
 jupyter labextension list
 ```

-If this has been verified, check that the python version used by Jupyter lab is identical to the version in which causalvis is installed.
+If this has been verified, check that the python version used by JupyterLab is identical to the version in which causalvis is installed.
 In cases where there are multiple virtual environments in the same machine, the causalvis package may be installed in a different location.

+## Documentation

+We are working on releasing a comprehensive wiki for causalvis.
+The link will be updated here as soon as it is ready - check back soon!

 ## Developing for Causalvis